 Anime and Manga

-- Itsuki of Suzumiya Haruhi.
-Not only effective as The Philosopher but nearly as difficult to follow as his ancient Greek forerunners.
+- Itsuki of Haruhi Suzumiya.
+Not only effective as the Philosopher but nearly as difficult to follow as his ancient Greek forerunners.
 Just trying to make sense of what he's saying is a mental workout, for the audience as well as Kyon.

 - Shamisen deserves an honorable mention.
 Although he only has one speech, he's a good enough philosopher that upon being introduced he manages to sidetrack the brigade members into a debate over the nature of conversation and away from the fact that, you know, he's a talking cat.

 - Sasaki exemplifies this trope, so much that even the aforementioned Itsuki is impressed.
 You have to admire someone who can come up with a clever and confusing speech about light and quantum mechanics on the drop of the hat while talking about schoolwork.

 - YuYu Hakusho: And speaking of characters named Itsuki... the Yu Yu version is somewhat of a subversion, as he is arguably unhinged.
 His personality is arguably a response to the Koan, "What is the sound of one hand clapping?"